 This presentation contains forward-looking statements and forward-looking information within the meaning of applicable securities laws.
 Such forward looking statements or information are provided for the purpose of providing information about management's current expectations and plans relating to the future.
 The use of any of the words "expect", "anticipate", "continue", "estimate", "objective", "ongoing", "may", "will", "project", "should", "believe", "plans", "intends" and similar expressions are intended to identify forward-looking information or statements.
-More particularly and without limitation, this presentation includes forward-looking information and statements about our strategy, plans, objective, focus and priorities; 2020 and 2021 production and capital guidance; reductions to operating expenses, general & administrative expenses; hedging plans and the benefits to be derived from our hedging program; the ability to generate positive funds flow even in a relatively low crude oil price environment; assets requiring much lower capital intensity going forward; pro forma information relating to the strategic combination; and anticipated benefits to be derived from the strategic combination.
+More particularly and without limitation, this presentation includes forward-looking information and statements about our strategy, plans, objective, focus and priorities; 2020 and 2021 production and capital guidance; pro forma information relating to the strategic combination; NAL having no debt outstanding on the expected closing date of January 4, 2021; the anticipated benefits to be derived from the strategic combination, including: i) that the Strategic Combination will be accretive on all key metrics; ii) that the Strategic Combination enhances long-term sustainability; iii) that the Transaction will provide significant operational overlap and provide opportunities to optimize and eliminate redundancies; and iv) Targeted 7% reduction to NAL operating costs; hedging plans and the benefits to be derived from our hedging program; the ability to generate positive funds flow even in a relatively low crude oil price environment; assets requiring much lower capital intensity going forward; and being well positioned to accelerate internal opportunities and industry consolidation.

 The forward-looking statements and information are based on certain key expectations and assumptions which have been used to develop such statements and information but which may prove to be incorrect.
 Although Whitecap believes that the expectations reflected in such forward looking statements or information are reasonable, undue reliance should not be placed on forward looking statements because Whitecap can give no assurance that such expectations will prove to be correct.
-In addition to other factors and assumptions which may be identified in this presentation, assumptions have been made regarding, among other things: general economic conditions in Canada, the United States and elsewhere; prevailing commodity prices, exchange rates, interest rates, applicable royalty rates and tax laws; future production rates and estimates of operating costs; performance of existing and future wells; reserve volumes; anticipated timing and results of capital expenditures; the success obtained in drilling new wells; the sufficiency of budgeted capital expenditures in carrying out planned activities; the timing, location and extent of future drilling operations; the state of the economy and the exploration and production business; results of operations; performance; business prospects and opportunities; the availability and cost of financing, labour and services; ability to market oil and natural gas successfully and our ability to access capital.
-Statements relating to "reserves" are also deemed to be forward-looking statements, as they involve the implied assessment, based on certain estimates and assumptions, that the reserves described exist in the quantities predicted or estimated and that the reserves can be profitably produced in the future.
+In addition to other factors and assumptions which may be identified in this presentation, assumptions have been made regarding, among other things: general economic conditions in Canada, the United States and elsewhere; prevailing commodity prices, exchange rates, interest rates, applicable royalty rates and tax laws; the impact (and the duration thereof) that the COVID-19 pandemic will have on (i) the demand for crude oil, NGLs and natural gas, (ii) our supply chain, including our ability to obtain the equipment and services we require, and (iii) our ability to produce, transport and/or sell our crude oil, NGLs and natural gas; the ability of OPEC+ nations and other major producers of crude oil to reduce crude oil production and thereby arrest and reverse the steep decline in world crude oil prices; future production rates and estimates of operating costs; performance of existing and future wells; reserve volumes; anticipated timing and results of capital expenditures; the success obtained in drilling new wells; the sufficiency of budgeted capital expenditures in carrying out planned activities; the timing, location and extent of future drilling operations; the state of the economy and the exploration and production business; results of operations; performance; business prospects and opportunities; the availability and cost of financing, labour and services; the impact of increasing competition; ability to efficiently integrate assets and employees acquired through acquisitions, ability to market oil and natural gas successfully; our abi